The Ultimate Guide to Product Features Analysis

 Once you have a Feature Catalog, you could replicate it in Amplitude, which might not be easy, depending on your feature's volume and complexity.

-What worked for me was creating a custom event for every product feature that would merge multiple user actions related to one feature.
+What worked for me was creating a for every product feature that would merge multiple user actions related to one feature.
 It also allows you to loop all smaller sub-features into one usage and specify filters (if needed):

 Creating custom event in Amplitude